Blessed Marie of the Incarnation: a saint for our times

 Blessed Marie of the Incarnation

-The 16th century Blessed Marie of the Incarnation should not be confused with St. Marie of the Incarnation, a 17th century woman recently canonized by Pope Francis.
-Our Blessed Marie lived a holy life as wife and mother in Paris, as well as being a dear friend to St. Francis de Sales and St. Vincent de Paul.
-As with other true mystics, she did not advertise her revelations.
-Rather, her relationship with God showed brightly in her love for others.
 Her own home was open to clergy needing respite and to give spiritual advice to those who sought it.
 She opened monasteries in France for both the Discalced Carmelites and the Ursulines, opened a refuge for prostitutes and was known for her charity to the poor.
-Her three daughters became Carmelite nuns and at the end of her life (after her husband’s death) she joined as well.
+Of their six children, three daughters became Carmelite nuns and their son a priest; at the end of her life (after her husband’s death) she joined the Carmelites as well.

 She is patroness of: